Home Equity for Retirement Income: All You Need to Know

 A reverse mortgage, home equity loan, or home equity line of credit, are effective ways to receive extra retirement funds as a retiree.
 However, they come with their risks, as well, which can result in losing your home if you fall behind on repaying your loan.

-If you’re wary of a loan, but still interested in using home equity for retirement income, let EasyKnock lead the way.
+If you’re wary of a loan, but still interested in using home equity for retirement income, consider a sale-leaseback program.

-Our solution?
-A sale-leaseback program that allows you to sell your house to EasyKnock and lease it back, all while converting your home equity into cash.
-Unlike home equity loans, HELOCs, cash out refinance, and reverse mortgages, EasyKnock has no restrictions on how you can use your cash and let’s you potentially collect appreciation on your home later.
+A sale-leaseback program that allows you to sell your house and lease it back, all while converting your home equity into cash.
+Unlike home equity loans, HELOCs, cash out refinance, and reverse mortgages, a sale-leaseback model has no restrictions on how you can use your cash and lets you potentially collect appreciation on your home later.

 Do you plan on using home equity for retirement income?
 When you’re ready to hang up your hat and retire, you may need some extra monthly income to help fund it.
 If you are still unsure of alternative options to securing this specific loan after reading this article, consult a financial advisor to discuss your options.